 This area has good lighting.
 There are chairs around the Story Place.

 From the help desks to this area, there is level access.
 Books are presented on full-height book shelves and public-access computers are on normal-height tables.
 There are seats and the floor is carpeted.
 To use the computers and borrow books, you must be a member of Leicestershire Libraries and you can join at the help desks.

 This area has good lighting from suspended lights.

-There is a public toilet for disabled visitors on the ground, first and second floors of The Symington Building.
-From the main entrance and helps desks to the public toilets, there is level access and there are grab rails located by the toliet.
+There is are accessible toilets on the ground, first and second floors of The Symington Building.
+From the main entrance and helps desks to the public toilets, there is level access and there are grab rails located by the toilet.

 Insomnia cafe is located on the ground floor by the main entrance and is operated independently of Harborough Museum.

 The cafe has level access from the main entrance and features background music.
 Please contact the cafe for more information and to enquire about dietary requirements by calling 01858 439999.